qctrl/.github/CONTRIBUTING.md

 ### GraphQL Docstrings

 In most cases the [CommonMark](http://commonmark.org/) standard recommended by GrapqhQL is followed.
-Unfortunately the specification is not comprehensive and does not cover all use cases, as the docstrings to document client-side functions and not just the API.
+Unfortunately the specification is not comprehensive and does not cover all use cases, as the docstrings can be used to document client-side functions and not just the API.
 In these special cases there are additional custom specifications in place that extend the specification provided by CommonMark:

 - Inline math needs to start with `` `$ `` and end with `` $` ``:
 ```